Sutto/barista/README.md

 * `add_preamble` - Add a time + path preamble to compiled JS.
 (Defaults to true in test / dev)
 * `exception_on_error` - Raise an exception on compilation errors (defaults to true)
 * `embedded_interpreter` - Embeds coffeescript + link to coffee file instead of compiling for include tags and haml filters.
 (Defaults to true in test / dev)
+* `auto_compile` - Automatically compile coffeescript to JS when coffeescript is newer than generated JS file.
+After turn it off, your server will use generated JS file directly and won't depend on any coffeescript compilers.
+(Defaults is true)

 ### Path options